ASTR 1210 (O'CONNELL) STUDY GUIDE

 of shock-heated minerals

-like coesite, that most isolated craters were formed by explosive
+like coesite, that most isolated craters were formed in explosive

-This revealed that the history of the Earth and solar system was even
+that the history of the Earth and solar system was even more violent

 our view of impact events was introduced by the publication by Alvarez